-China’s current Wildlife Protection Law leaves the door wide open for legal, commercial trade in the parts of products of any wildlife species, even those subject to the highest levels of protection.
+China’s current Wildlife Protection Law – the country’s most important piece of legislation covering wildlife conservation and trade – leaves the door wide open for legal, commercial trade in the parts of products of any wildlife species, even those subject to the highest levels of protection such as pangolins and leopards.
 Meanwhile, the continuing ambiguity and effective endorsement of tiger trade from the Government is serving to maintain and stimulate demand, while preventing any much-needed progress to phase out tiger farms and destroy stockpiles, instead sending a message to tiger farmers and the pharmaceutical industry that trade could be opened up at any time.

 A further revision to the Wildlife Protection Law announced in 2020 in the wake of the coronavirus (COVID-19) represents another opportunity to permanently prohibit commercial trade in the parts and products of threatened species – including captive-bred specimens.
 EIA has prepared a list of recommendations for this revision.